Lumba Sumba Pass Trek

 After breakfast, the trek runs along the bank of Tamor River through dense forest that offers good habitat for different wildlife species.
 You can see some wild species if you are lucky.
 We crossed a suspension bridge after a walk from Lelep.
 After crossing a suspension bridge, it is an uphill climb through the pine forest until we reach a monastery.
 From there, the trek gradually descends to Gowatar 5,904 feet for lunch.
-After a walk of around half an hour from Gowatar, we reach a place that offers spectacular views of two waterfalls about 100 meters tall.
-A walk of about half an hour from here takes us to Phedi.
-After crossing Tamor River, it is an uphill climb for about 40 minutes until we reach a resting place known as chautaro in a local dialect.
-Another 20 minutes walk will take us to our camping site at Ela Danda (2051m).
-The place offers a panoramic view of the snow-covered mountain including the Small Kasturi Peak and Tamor River.
+Walk at Gowatar, offers spectacular views of two waterfalls about 100 meters tall.
+After crossing Tamor River, it is an uphill climb until we reach a resting place known as chautaro in a local dialect.
+Ela Danda is an interesting place located at an altitude of 2051m that offers snow-covered mountains including the Small Kasturi Peak and Tamor River.

 During the trekking day is pleasing as it passes through Ulnus and Rhododendron forest until we reach a suspension bridge.
 The hiking trail passes through dense bamboo groves (spread over around 5 hectares).
 This place is popular among trekkers as the habitat of the red panda.
 If you are lucky, we might catch sight of a red panda from the trail itself.
 We reach Maguwa (2435m) for lunch.
 Then walk through maple and Ulnus forest, cross a big landslide on the way, we reach Selep Kharka.